 In the New Module, you can see how Jane has structured the new module using subsidiary views and list-formatted line items.
-She has created 3 new columns, and here’s why:
+She has created three new columns, and here’s why:

-She creates 3 new columns for regional lists:
+Jane creates three new columns for regional lists:

 - Regions L2

 OrgL1 (NA - North America) is the parent of Regions L2 (United States).

 Jane creates a new column under account lists: Accounts L1 (G&A).
 Accounts L1 is the parent of Acct Detail L2.

 Below is an example of the formulas Jane has used to generate the list-formatted line items for each column:

 Once Jane’s module is ready, she can start using the connector.
 To do so she:

 - follows the instructions on Tableau Online Help.